-This task aims to provide a systematic literature review on the published articles and reports on COVID-19 impacts up to the moment of the start of the project and to propose measures to alleviate or minimize the identified methodological problems.
-More specifically this task will:
+This task aims to provide a systematic literature review on the published articles and reports on COVID-19 impacts up to the moment of the start of the project (November 2020) and to propose measures to alleviate or minimize the identified methodological problems.
+More specifically this task is:

-- Map the different research methodologies that countries have been using to monitor the impact of COVID-19.
+- Mapping the different research methodologies that countries have been using to monitor the impact of COVID-19

-- Identify methodological issues and indicators of direct and indirect impact of COVID-19 and future crises, including economic and social impacts on health and wellbeing, as well as collateral damage to the medical care of non-COVID-19 patients.
+- Identifying methodological issues and indicators of direct and indirect impact of COVID-19 and future crises, including economic and social impacts on health and well-being, as well as collateral damage to the medical care of non-COVID-19 patients

-- Synthesise research and data pathways for analysing impact of COVID-19.
+- Synthesising research and data pathways for analysing impact of COVID-19

 Task 5.2: Exploring the determinants of the severity of long-term health outcomes of SARS-COV2 infection

 This task aims at studying the respective effects of demographic variables (age, social position), life style, morbidities and frailty on the risk of SARS-CoV-2 infection and the consequent severity of long-term health outcomes.
-This will be done by performing literature reviews on all the mentioned determinants.
+This is being achieved by performing literature reviews on all the mentioned determinants.